Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-System redirects user to Login pageProfile data is not displayed
+System redirects user to Login page
+Profile data is not displayed

 ------------------------------------------------------------------------